 - Regularity opinion: As part of our audit opinion, we are required to conclude to consider whether in all material respects the income and expenditure in the financial statements were incurred or applied in accordance with any applicable enactments and guidance issued by Scottish Ministers.
-Our work in this area is informed by a report prepared by the University of the Highlands and Island's Head of Internal Audit in response to correspondence received from Audit Scotland; - Finalisation of the financial statements and audit of the College's subsidiary company, AST (Engineering) Limited; and - Receipt and review of the letter of representation.
+Our work in this area is informed by a report prepared by the University of the Highlands and Island's Chief Internal Auditor in response to correspondence received from Audit Scotland; - Finalisation of the financial statements and audit of the College's subsidiary company, AST (Engineering) Limited; - Confirmation from the Scottish Funding Council that they agree that the College's Adjusted Operating Position has been calculated in accordance with the 2018/19 Accounts Direction; - Final review of the draft financial statements and finalisation of our quality review procedures; and - Receipt and review of the letter of representation.